MarounGrey-Notes/Tech-Interview-Preparation/Behavioral/Introduction.md

 # Sales Pitch

 ### Why should we hire you?
-Along with domain knowledge in [field], qualities like [soft skills and cultural adds] allow me to [accomplish hard objectives] while [collaborating, creativity etc].
-More so, I have passion for [company mission] and believe my skills in [relevant strengths] would enable me to not only execute individually but enhance team success from day one.
-Please let me know if you have any other questions!
+I have knowledge in [field] and qualities like [soft skills] to [accomplish goals] while [collaborating].
+I have passion for [company mission] and believe my [strengths] would enable individual and team success.

 ### What unique value can you bring to our organization?
-In addition to my proven skills in [hard abilities], I believe my passions for [type of work] and [soft skills] like [collaboration, creativity etc] would lead me to deliver value.
-More so, eagerness to help team members succeed and commitment to the organization’s goals are ingrained in me.
-I would leverage all of that to positively impact my team right away through [concrete contributions].
+In addition to proven [hard skills], I believe my passion for [work] and [soft skills] would deliver value.
+Eagerness to help team members and commitment to goals are ingrained in me.
+I would leverage all that for positive impact.

 ### How will you contribute to our team's success?
-With strengths in [tactical abilities] developed through [past experience], I know I could directly enhance processes like [relevant objectives].
-But more importantly, I would contribute through [cultural adds, cohesion, positivity] - helping lead new initiatives, unblocking teammates, and collaborating creatively to solve problems.
-My diversity of thought and willingness to take on unofficial roles would lead me to drive outsized positive impact.
+With strengths in [tactical abilities] from [experience], I could enhance [objectives].
+But more so, I would contribute through [cultural adds] - leading initiatives, unblocking teammates, and collaborating creatively.
+My diversity of thought and willingness would drive outsized positive impact.